calebthewood/personalSiteV2/README.md

 This section is more for the fun projects.
 It's also a bit of a ReactJS workshop.
 Some of the items you'll see here were originally built in React, others I built in vanilla JS, and have converted.
 I'd like to keep adding to it.
 It's a lot of fun building out these component/mini-app projects, and displaying them.

+- Conway's Game of Life: My GoL implementation I added a powerful set of controls that allows you to run a traditional game, or clear the board and place premade patterns discovered by researchers over the years.

+- Productiv: A fun little react themed todo app.
+Complete with a AJAX powered quote generator.
+This project was an excellent learning lesson in form control and state management in React.

+- Whittle: my first ever, original app.
+It's a Wordle assist program that shows you a list possible words based on your existing guesses.
+Getting the UX for this just right was been tougher than I expected.
+This required me to write some efficient sorting algos to filter the list opf about 8500 5 letter words in the english language.

+- Lights Out!: My first practice building a game board in react.
+It's a fairly simple app that makes for an fairly amusing game.
+Not that great, but I learned how to hold state and render a game board throughout the course of a game.

+- I've a backlog of projects I need to rebuild in react, and I'd love to add some novel stuff here as well.

 <!-- ROADMAP -->
 ## Roadmap